ig-66/js_browser_games/README.md

 # JS Browser Games
-This is my JS browser games.
-The goal of making them is improve my JS knowledge!
+This are my JS browser games and tests.
+The goal of making these is to improve my JS knowledge!